 See, in most cases, most divorce cases, there’s something called a QDRO.
 Now, that sounds weird.
 The letters are Q-D-R-O, and people call it QDRO.
 It’s a Qualified Domestic Relations Order, which allows assets to move due to a divorce or separation, and it’s something that comes up in almost every single instance, especially if you’ve got retirement assets on the line.
+If you are confused about the term, you can look at this site for better understanding.
 Even with lawyers, in the case that was cited in Forbes, the guy still did it wrong, and the whole thing blew up on, and wound up losing money in taxes and fees.

 If you’re going through a divorce, first of all, I’m sorry, but do exactly what your lawyer, your financial planner, your CPA tell you to do.
 It’s so critical.
 If you think, “Hey, I know better than my attorney.
 I’m just going to do it this way,” I’m telling you, you’re in for a big mistake.
 If you click on this site you will be able to see the disasters that come into our office, because they didn’t follow the instructions that their accountant gave them, or their attorney gave them, or their previous planner gave them.
 So important.
 Anyway, that wraps up 168.
 Thanks again for tuning in.
 Catch you next time.